charleshartman/RB120/assessment_prep/oop.md

 puts bobby == robby
 ```

 `equal?` asks if the objects are the same.
-It is the same as comparing `object_id`s. `===` is also a method, and is used implicitly in `case` statement evaluation.
-In the case of `(1..10) === 5` for example, it asks, 'if (1..10) is a group, would 5 be included in that group?'.
+It is the same as comparing `object_id`s.

+`===` is also a method, and is used implicitly in `case` statement evaluation.
+In the case of `(1..10) === 5` for example, it asks, "if (1..10) is a group, would 5 be included in that group?".

 `eql?` asks if two objects have the same value and if they are of the same class. `eql?` is most often used by Hash.

 ---

 ### Fake Operators

 Many things that look like operators in Ruby are in fact methods.
 For example, `===` and `+` are methods rather than operators.
 This means they can be implemented in our custom classes in a fine-tuned and intentional way.
 This flexibility, however, can also lead to confusion if we are not aware it.
-For this reason it is important to know explicitly what methods you are calling and if they need to be (re)defined within your class to perform as desired.
+For this reason it is important to know **explicitly** what methods you are calling and if they need to be (re)defined within your class to perform as desired.

 Example 1: